orbisius/orbisius-support-tickets/readme.txt

 The plugin should also work even if your hosting is running php v5.2.4 (min php version required by WordPress itself).

+You can easily view the View tickets or submit ticket pages from plugin's settings page.

 == Demo ==

 TODO